 My name is now Malpas as you may know

-I was born as Depenbech in a deep valley many centuries ago
+I was born on Doomsday as Depenbech many centuries ago

 I sit atop of the southern end of the Sandstone ridge

 Overlooking the Dee Valley and the Sealand inverted Y Bridge

 A hill top stop on Watling Street when Rome was strong

 I became a fort to keep out the Welsh when the Normans came along.

 I was once recognised by a King past as a busy market place.